logdna/logdna-agent-v2/docs/KUBERNETES.md

 ## Collecting Node Journald Logs

-The agent by default only captures logs generated by the containers running on the Kubernetes cluster's container runtime environment.
+The agent by default only captures logs generated by the containers running on the Kubernetes&reg cluster's container runtime environment.
 It does not, however, collect system component logs from applications running directly on the node such as the kubelet and container runtime.
 With some configuration on both the node and the agent, these journald logs can be exposed from the node to the agent.

 The agent can access Journald logs from the host node by mounting the logs from `/var/log/journal`.
 This requires enabling journald log storage in the node as well as configuring the agent to monitor the directory.